Hong-Kong based www.alps-printer.com has copied this page completely, without asking or even giving credit.

 Exact Decals & Details.
 Apart from a catalog of Alps printed aircraft decals, Exact also offers custom design and printing service

 Fireball Modelworks, Joseph Osborn.
-Produces a line of Alps decals for helicopter models and does custom work
+Produces a line of Alps decals for helicopter models and does custom work.
+However, the service was halted in March 2017 due to printer failure.

 Great Decals.
 Has links to numerous custom railroad decal printers